MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/3-choose-the-right-cli-tool.md

 > [!NOTE]
 > Azure management tools are continually adding the ability to work with more and more Azure services.
 > This learning unit is focusing on Azure Storage.
 To see a list of Azure services each tool can
-> manage, see **Azure Services the [Azure CLI]()/cli/azure/azure-services-the-azure-cli-can-manage, [Azure PowerShell](), [Bicep]() and [Terraform]() Can Manage**.
+> manage, see **Azure Services the** [Azure CLI](/cli/azure/azure-services-the-azure-cli-can-manage), [Azure PowerShell](), [Bicep]() and [Terraform]() **Can Manage**.

 Take a deeper look at each tool.
-What features of the Azure CLI vs Azure PowerShell, Bicep vs Terraform, make one or more a good fit for managing Azure Storage?
+What features of the Azure CLI vs Azure PowerShell, Bicep vs Terraform, make one or more a good fit in your environment?

 # [Azure CLI vs Azure PowerShell](#tab/cli-ps)

 ### Azure CLI vs Azure PowerShell

 Azure CLI and Azure PowerShell are command-line tools that enable you to create and manage Azure resources.
 Both are cross-platform, installable on Windows, macOS, and Linux.

 **Azure CLI**

 * Cross-platform command-line interface, installable on Windows, macOS, Linux
 * Runs in Windows PowerShell, Cmd, or Bash and other Unix shells.
+* Defaults to outputting a JSON string.
+Other format options can be found on the [Output formats for Azure CLI commands](/cli/azure/format-output-azure-cli).

 **Azure PowerShell**

 * Cross-platform PowerShell module, runs on Windows, macOS, Linux
 * Requires Windows PowerShell or PowerShell
+* Defaults to outputting objects.
+To learn more about formatting in PowerShell, read the [Using Format Commands to Change Output View](/powershell/scripting/samples/using-format-commands-to-change-output-view).

 ### Different shell environments